maciej-bendkowski/paganini/README.md

 # Paganini
-Paganini is a lightweight python library meant for the purpose of helping with the design of combinatorial samplers.
+Paganini is a lightweight python library meant to help with the design of combinatorial samplers.
 Given a combinatorial specification, expressed using a domain-specific language closely resembling Flajolet and Sedgewick's *symbolic method*, Paganini gives its users some additional control over the distribution of structures constructed using the designed samplers.

 ### Citing Paganini
 If you use Paganini or its components for published work, we encourage you to